-The MSU Radiologic Sciences Seniors participated in an Anatomage tournament.
-The MSU team came in First Place, and was coached by two MSU faculty member Allison Puente and Monica Weber.
+The Radiologic Sciences Seniors participated in an Anatomage tournament.
+The McNeese team came in first place, and was coached by two McNeese faculty members, Allison Puente and Monica Weber.

 During this year with the opening of many more education meetings in the face-to-face format, the faculty and students have been able to attend some beneficial meetings.
 Those meetings include: